cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

 certificate management.
-As the user is delegating control to the operator, it is essential to provide machine authorization to perform the actions needed, but one must also be careful to not grant more privileges than are necessary for the operator to perform its role.
+As the user is delegating control to the operator, it is essential to provide machine authorization to perform the actions needed, but one must also be careful to not grant more privileges than necessary for the operator to perform its role.

 Deployment of an operator grants third-party software some level of access to a Kubernetes namespace or cluster.
 While security